apache/druid/docs/content/configuration/index.md

 #### SLF4J Request Logging

-Every request is logged via SLF4j.
-Queries are serialized into JSON in the log message regardless of the slf4j format specification.
+Every request is logged via SLF4J.
+Queries are serialized into JSON in the log message regardless of the SJF4J format specification.
+They will be logged under the class `io.druid.server.log.LoggingRequestLogger`.

 |Property|Description|Default|
 |--------|-----------|-------|